GhostTalker/RebootMadDevice/README.md

 Running the daemon is only possible with root user!

-After restarting MAD it will take about 5 minutes before data is usable.
+After restarting Flygon it will take up to 5 minutes before data is usable.

 #### Install:
 ```